yaikobzeray/dev-journal/activity_log.md

 Explored Django signals (post_save, pre_delete).
 Used them to auto-create user profiles on registration.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Wednesday, 25 December 2024 — Entry 3

+Built a Flutter form with real-time validation using StreamBuilder and Sink pattern.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*